oktaykarakus/Cauchy-Proximal-Splitting-CPS-Algorithm/README.md

-This source code package includes the MATLAB source codes for the Cauchy proximal splitting algorithm.
+This source code package includes the MATLAB source codes for the Cauchy proximal splitting algorithm.\n\n

 This package includes three MATLAB scripts:
 	1) CauchyProx		: The MATLAB function that performs the proximal operator operation for